This guidance is intended to help you secure your organisation's email in two distinct ways.

 - All of your domains should have SPF and DMARC records in place, regardless of whether the domain is used for email or not

-- A DMARC policy of 'none' is useful when setting up your anti-spoofing controls, but you should move to a policy of either 'quarantine' or 'reject' as quickly as possible, as only then will spoof email be hampered
+- A DMARC policy of 'none' is useful when setting up your anti-spoofing controls, but you should move to a policy of either 'quarantine' or 'reject' as soon as you are confident DKIM and SPF are working correctly, as only then will spoof email be hampered

 - You should configure DKIM on domains you send email from, as it's a stronger authentication mechanism than SPF.
 It will help recipients validate the legitimacy of email which has passed through an email relay en-route

 - You can use a number of open source or commercial tools to help understand DMARC reports for your domains

 We recommend you apply DMARC gradually, iterating your DMARC configuration over two or more steps.
 The sections below cover the process you should follow to create an initial DMARC record, and improve the policy by iteration.

 Check existing DNS